Abietane: Use as a biomarker

 Abietanes preserved in geological settings are typically interpreted to derive from gymnosperms, specifically conifers.
 Although both modern angiosperms and modern gymnosperms synthesize terpenoids, gymnosperm tissues tend to contain significantly higher terpenoid concentrations than angiosperm tissues.
 Additionally, the relative abundances of di-, tri-, and penta-cyclic terpenoids varies between gymnosperms and angiosperms.
 Although some angiosperm families (notably Burseraceae, Euphorbiaceae and Ranunculaceae) are also known to produce abietanes, in general, tricyclic diterpenoids, including abietanes, are much more abundant in gymnosperms.
 For these reasons, and because conifers produce significant biomass relative to other gymnosperms, abietanes preserved in geological settings are typically interpreted as conifer biomarkers.
-It is important to note, however, that such interpretations rely on the assumption that terpenoid distributions and abundances in ancient plants were similar to those in modern plants.
+However, such interpretations rely on the assumption that terpenoid distributions and abundances in ancient plants were similar to those in modern plants.
 Loss of more volatile mono- and sesquiterpenoids during diagenetic heating may help explain the different relative abundance of diterpenoids, including abietanes, in ancient resins and the rock record compared to modern conifer samples.